anchore/anchore-charts/stable/feeds/README.md

 | `cloudsql.extraArgs`             | a list of extra arguments to be passed into the cloudsql container command. eg | `[]`                                      |

-## Release Notes

-A major chart version change (v0.1.2 -> v1.0.0) indicates that there is an **incompatible breaking change needing manual actions.**

-A minor chart version change (v0.1.2 -> v0.2.0) indicates a change that **may require updates to your values file.**
+For the latest updates and features in Anchore Enterprise, see the official [Release Notes](https://docs.anchore.com/current/docs/releasenotes/).

+- **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention, such as updates to your values file or data migrations.
+- **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
+- **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

-### v0.0.x
+### v0.x.x

-* This is a pre-release version of the Anchore Enterprise Helm chart.
-It is not intended for production use.
+- This is a pre-release version of the Anchore Enterprise Helm chart and is not recommended for production deployments.